 No fault auto insurance is active in 12 states and is enforced differently within these states.
-Understanding no fault insurance, no fault insurance states, and no fault insurance law helps you understand your insurance coverage and benefits.
+Understanding no fault insurance, no fault insurance states, and local no fault insurance law helps you understand your insurance coverage and benefits.
 Do you live in one of the twelve no fault insurance states?
 Keep reading and find out how the no-fault insurance policy can protect you.

 This article will help you understand: